uaastro/wfbx/docs/wfbx_l2tap.md

 Each instance uses the TAP name from `DEFAULT` (wfbxtap0) and its own pair of UDP ports.
 The TAP is always brought UP, created without persistence and single-queue.
+At startup the service removes any stale interface with the same name and assigns a fresh locally administered MAC address so both endpoints avoid conflicts.
 Ensure the radio chain provides slots in both directions for the chosen ports.

 ## Bridge Management